JuliaData/DataFrames.jl/docs/src/man/basics.md

  27
 ```

 By default `select` copies columns of a passed source data frame.
-In order to avoid copying, pass `copycols=false`:
+In order to avoid copying, pass
+the `copycols=false` keyword argument:

 ```jldoctest dataframe
 julia> df = select(german, :Sex)